researchart/fse20/submissions/reusable/UBITect/README.md

 # UBITect: A Precise and Scalable Method to Detect Use-Before-Initialization Bugs in Linux Kernel

 Authors: Yizhuo Zhai, Yu Hao, Hang Zhang, Daimeng Wang, Chengyu Song, Zhiyun Qian, Mohsen Lesani, Srikanth V. Krishnamurthy, Paul Yu

 UBITect is a UBI bug finding tool which combines flow-sensitive type qualifier analysis and symbolic execution to perform precise and scalable UBI bug detection.
 For more details, please refer to our paper.
-This repo is our implementation, we conducted our experiment on ubnuntu 16.04, if there's any problem for the experiment, please contact the following author:
+This repo is our implementation, we conducted our experiment on machines with Intel(R) Xeon(R) E5-2695v4 processors and 256GB RAM.
+The operating system is the 64 bit Ubuntu 16.04 LTS.
+Please contact the following author for any questions:
 ```
 Yizhuo Zhai
 Department of Computer Science and Engineering